Zabir-A/Data-Mining-Tool/README.md

 - Extending the tool's functionality to support multiple auction sites.

-- Improving modularity and script organization for scheduled jobs / tasks (Cron Jobs); ensures full automation
+- Improving modularity and script organization

 - Enhancing the Discord bot to interactively respond to user queries about vehicle listings.